 Although manufacturing (including auto-related manufacturing) in Ohio remains an integral part of the State's economy, the greatest growth in Ohio's economy in recent years has been in the non-manufacturing sectors.
-In 2002, Ohio's economic output as measured by gross state product (GSP) totaled \$388 billion, 3.7% of the national GSP and seventh largest among the states.
-The State ranks third within the manufacturing sector as a whole (\$79 billion) and fourth in durable goods (\$53 billion).
-As a percent of Ohio's 2002 GSP, manufacturing was responsible for 20%, with 20% attributable to the services sector and 18% to the finance, insurance and real estate sector.
-Ohio is the sixth largest exporting state with 2002 merchandise exports totaling \$27.7 billion.
-The State's leading export products are machinery (including electrical machinery) and motor vehicles, which together accounted for nearly 59% of that total.
+In 2003, Ohio's economic output as measured by gross state product (GSP) totaled \$399 billion, 3.7% of the national GSP and seventh largest among the states.
+The State ranks third within the manufacturing sector as a whole (\$80 billion) and fourth in durable goods (\$53 billion).
+As a percent of Ohio's 2003 GSP, manufacturing was responsible for 20%, with 27.1% attributable to the goods-producing sectors and 31.7% to business services sectors, including finance, insurance and real estate.
+Ohio is the sixth largest exporting state with 2003 merchandise exports totaling \$29.7 billion.
+The State's leading export products are machinery (including electrical machinery) and motor vehicles, which together accounted for nearly 57% of that total.

 Payroll employment in Ohio, in a diversifying employment base, showed a steady upward trend until 1979, then decreased until 1982.
-It increased through 1991, decreased slightly in early 1992 and late 1993, then increased steadily through 2000 before decreasing again in 2001 through 2004.
+It increased through 1991, decreased 1992 and 1993, then increased steadily through 2000 before decreasing again in 2001 through 2003 and has increased in 2004 and 2005.
 Growth in recent years has been concentrated among non-manufacturing industries, with manufacturing employment tapering off since its 1969 peak.
 The "non-manufacturing" sector employs approximately 85% of all nonfarm payroll workers in Ohio.
 The growth in employment and changing mix of employment sectors nationally and in Ohio are shown in the following tables.